-Having dealt with Amazon Prime Day 2021 in June this year, we've realised that people are chomping at the bits to break the lock off their wallet and buy products that spark a joy in their lives.
-Seriously, Prime Day this year was the biggest ever event from Amazon in terms of deals and engagement, and we're expecting the exact same from Black Friday this year, too.
+After the madness that was Amazon Prime Day 2021 in June this year, we realised that the people are keen, incredibly keen, to snap the lock off their wallets and go ham with investing into an office/games room/home that gives nothing but good times.
+Seriously, Prime Day this year was the biggest ever event from Amazon in terms of deals and engagement.
+We can only expect the exact same from Black Friday this year.

 As such, now is the time to get deals ready.
 Below you'll find details on the Black Friday Australia 2021 date as well as what to expect during the sale.
-There's also a section dedicated to tips and tricks for the best deals, as well as a guide to getting a free Amazon Prime account, which is really useful to have during the event.
+There's a section dedicated to tips and tricks for the best deals and a guide to getting a free Amazon Prime account, which is really useful to have during the event.